 The utter simplicity of the new name might make you think that it was a straightforward and easy task; however – that wasn't the case!
 The name 'Skytable' took us over three months to finalize; this is because a product name should convey what we truly want to achieve and the sheer limitlessness of 'Sky' is exactly what we wanted.

 We've set up a new homepage, documentation site, security site, and much more, and all the existing sites redirect to the new locations.
 But that's not the end of the story as we intend to support the users who are on the latest release at this time ("v0.5.0") which still uses TerrabaseDB specific terminology.
-So, until we release a new version (which is likely to happen very soon with exciting new features and a security patch) – the old documentation will be available at https://docs.archive.skybasedb.com.
+So, until we release a new version (which is likely to happen very soon with exciting new features and a security patch) – the old documentation will continue to be available on our GitHub repository.
 We plan to maintain the old domains for a while and then we'll eventually retire it.

 Doesn't matter where we go – we always intend to be open about what we do.
 We're telling you this because we believe you're interested in the future of Skytable.
 We plan to trademark the name 'Skytable' along with its logo as a NoSQL database management system (DBMS) (or more broadly a 'database') and all related 'classes' as described by the United States Patent and Trademark Office.
 So, here's a little request to anyone reading this post – please don't use the name 'Skytable' for a related project (as it would only add to legal trouble in the future and would cause a lot of confusion).